-Sample Assessment Strategies Teacher's Notes Teachers can have students develop a series of questions that may be used in interviews to determine individuals' world views (Specific questions should explore their concepts of progress, of the good life, etc.) (using the above questionnaire) interview relatives or friends or themselves and use the answers to construct a written profile of the world view of each person interviewed • construct two-column charts that compare the traditional Western and Eastern world views • write brief essays in which they defend or refute the thesis that there is an Atlantic Canada world view • select pieces of writing (fiction or non-fiction) and analyse them in terms of the world view expressed by the author or one of the characters (Note: refer to English language arts teacher.) develop a series of bumper stickers that reflect a variety of world views or conduct bumper sticker surveys and analyse the world view expressed by each (Refer to English language arts teacher.) write short stories in which they find themselves on a one-year school exchange in an unfamiliar culture and language; reflect in the stories ways in which their world views were changed

-5.2 examine and analyse how Atlantic Canadians are members of the global community through different interconnected systems
+- develop a series of questions that may be used in interviews to determine individuals' world views (Specific questions should explore their concepts of progress, of the good life, etc.) - (using the above questionnaire) interview relatives or friends or themselves and use the answers to construct a written profile of the world view of each person interviewed - construct two-column charts that compare the traditional Western and Eastern world views - write brief essays in which they defend or refute the thesis that there is an Atlantic Canada world view - select pieces of writing (fiction or non-fiction) and analyse them in terms of the world view expressed by the author or one of the characters (Refer to English language arts teacher.) - develop a series of bumper stickers that reflect a variety of world views or conduct bumper sticker surveys and analyse the world view expressed by each (Refer to English language arts teacher.) - write short stories in which they find themselves on a one-year school exchange in an unfamiliar culture and language; reflect in the stories ways in which their world views were changed examine and analyse how Atlantic Canadians are members of the global community through different interconnected systems